 Hearing Conditions.

-A faculty member shall not be entitled to a statement of reasons for denial of promotion or to a hearing to review or appeal such denial, unless he or she submits in writing to the president factual allegations that the denial constitutes a violation of a right guaranteed by the laws or Constitution of the State of Texas or of the United States and requests an administrative hearing to review these allegations.
+A faculty member shall be entitled to a statement of reasons for denial of promotion and to a hearing to review or appeal such denial.
 The allegations shall be heard under the same procedures as in the case of dismissal for cause (Chapter V, Subsection 4.44 of the Rules and Regulations, Texas State University System) with the exceptions applicable to non-tenured faculty who are not reappointed (Chapter V, Subsection 4.28).

 Promotion/Tenure Committees.

-It is assumed that the various departmental and school committees shall be convened to review applications for promotion and tenure concurrently.
+It is assumed that the various departmental committees shall be convened to review applications for promotion and tenure concurrently.

 Return of Applications

-When the promotion-review procedure is complete, the Executive Vice President and Provost shall forward all applications to the chairpersons of the Promotion and Tenure Review Councils, who shall return the applications to the applicants.
+When the promotion-review procedure is complete, the Executive Vice President and Provost shall retain all applications for the retrieval by all applicants.

 SRSU Policy: Political and Legislative Influence by Employees SRSU Policy ID: FH 2.05